Charles-1791/knowledge_base/programming_language_notes/cpp_primer_read_notes.md

 ### Const Global Variables
 A const global variable defined in a header file does not trigger a multiple definition error, even when not marked extern, because in C++, const variables have internal linkage by default.
 This behavior is similar to a static global variable in a header: each translation unit (i.e., each .cpp file that includes the header) gets its own separate copy of the variable.

 In other words, the variable is not shared across files, but rather duplicated into each compilation unit.
-This is why defining a const in a header is safe, as long as you don't rely on a single, shared instance.
+If you need a shard const global variable, you need to separate its declaration and definition, as we do to normal global variable.

 ### Implicit Inline Marks
 You may wonder: since definition should not appear in a head file unless marked `inline`, why can we define some member functions inside a class definition, which usually resides in a head file.